 The subsidiary undertaking balance has no repayment terms and this is repayable on demand, is unsecured and bears no interest.

-Within other debtors, £3.4m (2021: £nil) is being held by lawyers in the USA as a deposit on the purchase of property, which completed post year-end.
+Within other debtors in 2022, £3.4m was being held by lawyers in the USA as a deposit on the purchase of property, which completed in September 2022.

 18. Cash at bank and in hand